CymaticLabs/GrafanaSimpleJsonValueMapper/README.md

 Make sure to restart the web application after making any edits so that they will be live.

 ### Creating Template Variables
-Just for the sake of example we'll discuss how to setup a basic test usign the demo data in data.json.
+Just for the sake of example we'll discuss how to setup a basic test using the demo data in data.json.
 Create a new dashboard and [configure its templating](http://docs.grafana.org/reference/templating/).